 • Winter Festivals: Festivals at Lake Towada, Morioka and Kakunodate feature igloos, live performances, snow mazes and impressive firework displays.

 Today you will land in Tokyo, the vibrant capital of city of Japan that features wonderfully preserved temples and gardens, some of the best food in the world, and a bold approach to fashion.
 Millions call the city home, and the iconic Mount Fuji dominates the skyline of this economic and cultural powerhouse of a city.
-After arriving, you will be privately transferred to your hotel; we recommend the Peninsula Tokyo or Aman Tokyo, and if time permits you can wander about this exciting city.
+After arriving, you will be privately transferred to your hotel.

 This morning you will take the shinkansen, Japan’s high-speed rail system, to Hachinohe Station, Aomori Prefecture.
 The trip takes three hours, and when you step out of the train you will be in the northernmost prefecture of Japan’s Tohoku Region.
 From there you will be taken to Oirase by car, a one-hour drive, and you’ll then have some time to take a lunch break and relax.
 Afterward, you will set out to explore the frozen streams and waterfalls of Oirase.
 There’s also the option to put on snowshoes and see even more snow-covered branches and glistening frozen waterfalls.
 That afternoon, you’ll be driven to Lake Towada, the largest crater lake on Japan’s main island, known for its dazzling blue coloration, to experience its Winter Story Festival.
 The festival is known for its grand snow statue, igloo bar, illuminated sculptures, and a light tunnel created with 160,000 LED lights.
 There are also fireworks at night, which sound particularly crisp in the area's low humidity.
 There’s also a hot spring to dip your feet in, a warm meal, and hot wine.